samjwill/nvim-unception/README.md

 launched.
 This means you can really only use one Neovim instance at a time (per user) unless disabling this plugin when launching the new Neovim session.

-Other Neovim non-filepath commands that do not involve editing may or may not work as expected from within the terminal emulator; try them out and let me know if there's an issue :).
-Note that any commands that might not work well within the Neovim terminal emulator should work just fine when launching the host/server session.
+Other Neovim non-filepath command-line arguments that do not involve editing a file or directory may or may not work as expected from within the terminal emulator; try them out and let me know if there's an issue :).
+Note that any commands that might not work well within the Neovim terminal emulator should work just fine when launching the initial server session.

-Additionally, if any of the commands passed to the Neovim host/server session through the terminal buffer conflict with arguments provided to the initial host session, they probably won't work.
+Additionally, if any of the commands passed to the Neovim server session through the terminal buffer conflict with arguments provided to the initial host session, they probably won't work.